diku-dk/libhip/README.md

 The region of interest in these models include the sacrum bone, the paired hip bones, and the paired femur bones.
 These label masks can be found in the [segmentation_labelmap](https://github.com/diku-dk/libhip/tree/main/models/segmentation_labelmap) folder for each subject.

-The initial bone surface mesh transferred from the bone label maps are typically dense and may have poor quality.
-Our [prerocessing code](https://github.com/diku-dk/libhip/blob/main/notebooks/0_PreProcessing.ipynb) cleans and remeshes the raw bone segmentation surface meshes.
-You can find the resulting remeshed models in the [preprocessing_output] folder.
+The initial [raw surface mesh](https://github.com/diku-dk/libhip/tree/main/model_repository/slicer_raw_output) transferred from the bone label maps are typically dense and may have poor quality.
+Our [PreProcessing code](https://github.com/diku-dk/libhip/blob/main/notebooks/0_PreProcessing.ipynb) cleans and remeshes the raw bone segmentation surface meshes.
+You can find the resulting remeshed models in the [preprocessing_output](https://github.com/diku-dk/libhip/tree/main/model_repository/slicer_raw_output) folder.

 - Step 2: xxx